TL;DR

 What is a Statement of Qualifications?

-A Statement of Qualifications (SOQ) is a written exam used by California state agencies to screen applicants before interviews.
-Unlike a cover letter, the SOQ is scored — reviewers look at your command of the subject matter, use of specific examples, and clarity of writing.
+A Statement of Qualifications (SOQ) is a selection instrument California state agencies use in application screening and sometimes as part of the examination process (per CalHR).
+For Staff Services Analyst roles, the SOQ is usually a hiring screen on top of separate SSA exam eligibility — not the classification exam itself.
+Unlike a cover letter, the SOQ is often scored: reviewers look at your command of the subject matter, use of specific examples, and clarity of writing.

-For SSA positions, SOQs typically run 1–2 pages and ask you to respond to 2–4 prompts that mirror the core duties of the role: research and analysis, communication, project coordination, and data management.
+For SSA positions, SOQs typically run 1–2 pages and ask you to respond to 2–5 prompts that mirror the core duties of the role: research and analysis, communication, project coordination, and policy and program analysis.

 Format requirements for SSA SOQs